Mecklenburg-Vorpommern: Name

 Due to its lengthy name, the state is often abbreviated as MV or (colloquially) shortened to MeckPomm.
-In English, it is usually called "Mecklenburg–Western Pomerania" or less frequently "Mecklenburg–Cispomerania."
+In English, it is usually called "Mecklenburg–West Pomerania" or less frequently "Mecklenburg–Cispomerania."
 Inhabitants are called either Mecklenburger or Pomeranians; the combined form is never used.

 The place name Vorpommern derives from West Slavic languages.
 The prefix "po-" means along or at, and the base word "more" means sea, so that together "po more" means Land at the Sea.
 The German prefix "vor-" denotes a closer location; from the German point of view, this is the near part of Pomerania.

 The full name in German is pronounced /de/.
 Sometimes, Mecklenburg is pronounced /de/, because the digraph ck marks a preceding short vowel in High German.
 However, Mecklenburg is within the historical Low German language area, and the c appeared in its name during the period of transition to Standard, High German usage (Low German authors wrote the name Meklenborg or Męklenborg, depicting proper Low German pronunciation, which itself was a syncope of Middle Low German Mekelenborg).
 The introduction of the c is explained as follows: Either the c signals the stretched pronunciation of the preceding e (Dehnungs-c), or it signals the pronunciation of the subsequent k as an occlusive to prevent it from falsely being rendered as a fricative following a Low German trend.
 Another explanation is that the c comes from a mannerism in High German officialese of writing unnecessary letters, a so-called Letternhäufelung (lit. 'letter accumulation', as was done sometimes in English with words such as "doubt").